skybet/interaction-design-tech-test/README.md

 Ideally, we want to see vanilla solutions so would prefer that existing frameworks (such as Bootstrap or Foundation) are not used.
 This does not include pre-processors, which can be used to enhance the writing of CSS if desired.

+You should be able to run the app directly in the browser by viewing the index.html file, no server required.

 ## Extra Credit

 * Include media queries to provide optimal experiences for devices of varying capabilities